xNKFTImFop70zeUS1prY/Forensic-Training-DarkMarket-Mock/README.md

 2.  **Intelligence Key:** `handout-and-keys/joe_doe_public.asc`.
     * *Context:* This key represents intelligence found on a suspect's device in a prior case, which is necessary to verify the final attribution.

-** WARNING:** Do NOT give students the private keys (`*.private.asc`) or the `Phoenix_pub_SIGNED.asc` directly.
+** WARNING:** Do NOT give students the private keys (`*_private.asc`) or the `Phoenix_public.asc` directly.
 They must discover the public key on the internal blog server during their investigation to prove they successfully pivoted through the network.